bakpakin/tiny-ecs/README.md

 can be used in an object oriented fashion.

 ### Filters ###
 Filters are used to select Entities.
-Filters can be any lua function, but tiny-ecs provides some functions for generating common ones, like selecting only Entities that have all required components.
+Filters can be any Lua function, but tiny-ecs provides some functions for generating common ones, like selecting only Entities that have all required components.